Our Home Warranty Review Methodology

 Workmanship Guarantee

 A workmanship guarantee provides homeowners with coverage in the event of workmanship errors.
-It guarantees that if a repair is made by the provider and the item breaks down again for the same issue, the provider will return and do the repair free of charge without a service fee.
+It guarantees that if a repair is made by the provider and the item breaks down again for the same issue, the provider will return and do the repair for free without a service fee.
 The length of these guarantees can vary widely in the home warranty industry, but the standard is coverage for at least 30 days after the original repair.
 We rated companies with a 90-day or longer workmanship guarantee higher than those that offer the 30-day minimum standard.

 Plan Transparency